travis-ci/travis-build/README.md

 the bash script that runs the specified job, except that the secure environment variables are not defined, and that the build matrix expansion is not considered.

+### _Important_

+The resulting script contains command that make changes to the system on which it is executed (e.g., edit `/etc/resolv.conf`, install software).
+Some require `sudo` privileges and they are not easily undone.

+It is highly recommended that you run this on a virtual machine.

+### Invocation

 The command can be invoked in 3 ways:

 1. Without argument, it produces the bash script for the local `.travis.yml` without considering `env` and `matrix` values